hiletnes/test-Profile-Documentation/04-PublishData/20-PublishFareZone.markdown

   - [Geometry](#geometry)
 - [Publication to National Access Point (NAP)](#publish-farezone-to-national-access-point-nap)

-# Fares – How to publich FareZones
+# Fares – How to publish FareZones
 ## Object Descriptions
 - [FareZone](/10-Objects/FareZone.markdown)
 - [GroupOfTariffZones](/10-Objects/GroupOfTariffZones.markdown)

 # Guideline to optional fields
-This chapter is describing how optional fields should be filled out in different context
+This chapter describes how optional fields should be filled out in different contexts.
 ## Geometry
 `Geometry` must be filled out when `scopingMethod` is `implicitSpatialProjection`